Canon 4000D vs 5DS

 - More modern: Reflects 3 years of technical progress since the 5DS launch.

-Reasons to prefer the Canon EOS 5DS:
+Arguments in favor of the Canon EOS 5DS:

 - More detail: Has more megapixels (50.3 vs 17.9MP), which boosts linear resolution by 68%.

 - Better image quality: Scores substantially higher (24 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (2.8 bits more color depth).

 - More dynamic range: Captures a broader range of light and dark details (1 EV of extra DR).

 - Better low-light sensitivity: Can shoot in dim conditions (1.8 stops ISO advantage).

 - Better sound: Can connect to an external microphone for higher quality sound recording.